ScottyLabs/wdw/deployment/index.md

 ### How to Attend

+This workshop will be held on Sunday, November 8th at 1:30pm in the Mac Cluster in Wean.

 If you haven't already, __[be sure to register]({{ site.registration_link }})__!
 You certainly don't have to register to attend, but we like knowing how many people to expect and what people will be interested in learning.
 We can't wait, and we hope to see you there!